psilons/pypigeonhole-build/docs/impl_notes.md

 strength Python has.
 If we need something faster than Python can do, do it in C++ and wrap it.

-All scripts are based on GIT, conda, and pip.

 ## GitHub CI

 .github/workflows/python-package-conda.yaml: Most of the content comes from